isa-group/governify-csp-tools/README.md

 ```

 ## Reasoner
 This tool is able to execute problem described on CSP YAML schema.

-The Reasoner can be configured to run in three different environments:
-local, remote and docker.
+The Reasoner can be configured to run in three different ways: local, remote and docker.

-Please, follow this schema below to set your Reasoner configuration file:
+Please, follow the reasoner configuration file schema:

 ```yaml
 ---